 There Are Many Great Reasons To Visit Austria

-We found many great reasons to visit Austria on our first short visit.
+We found many great reasons to visit Austria on our first short visit on our 6 week trip around Central Europe.
 But we left many places and things undone that will guarantee a return visit.

 We found a vibrant and historical music scene.
 Stunning architecture and churches kept our heads swivelling in the cities.
 Lakes and mountains drew us outside.
 And there was so much history everywhere.